 Pathways at this stage of the program will be determined by performance, teacher recommendations and parent/student choices.

-Testing for 2018 Year 7 students has closed.
-Testing for 2019 Year students will be held at Wellington Secondary College May 12, 2018.
+Testing for 2019 Year 7 students has closed.
+Testing for 2020 Year students will be held at Wellington Secondary College in May 2019.
 This will include a general academic test and a short piece of written prose.
 Registrations for testing for the High Flyers Program must be completed online before the test date or additional fees may apply.

 On the day of the High Flyer Program test students are to meet at the Junior School Centre in M Block, (follow the signs from the Eastern car park), Students are to arrive by 9.00 am on the day of testing.
 The exam will take place between 9am and 12noon.